Skyfighter64/ALUP/Documentation/Documentation_en-us.md

 #### <a name="Requesting_A_Connection_link"></a>Requesting a connection:

 ##### Receiver:
-As soon as the physical connection is established, the Receiver begins to send a [connection request byte](#Connection_Request_Byte_link) and listens for a [connection acknowledgement byte](#Connection_Acknowledgement_Byte_link) in fixed intervals.
+To initiate an ALUP connection, the Receiver sends a [connection request byte](#Connection_Request_Byte_link) repeatedly and listens for a [connection acknowledgement byte](#Connection_Acknowledgement_Byte_link) in fixed intervals.
-The interval size can be specified by the implementation itself.

-Sending [connection request bytes](#Connection_Request_Byte_link) and listening for a [connection acknowledgement byte](#Connection_Acknowledgement_Byte_link) will not time out and continue indefinitely until a [connection acknowledgement byte](#Connection_Acknowledgement_Byte_link) is received.
+This process does not time out and continues indefinitely until a [connection acknowledgement byte](#Connection_Acknowledgement_Byte_link) is received.

-[Fig. 2_1_en] (Receiver sending a connection request to the Sender and waiting for connection acknowledgement)

 ##### Sender:
-The Sender starts by listening for a single Byte of data containing a [connection request byte](#Connection_Request_Byte_link).
+The Sender listens for a [connection request byte](#Connection_Request_Byte_link).
 When receiving a [connection request byte](#Connection_Request_Byte_link), the Sender prepares to receive the
-[Configuration](#Configuration_Format_link) next and sends a [connection acknowledgement byte](#Connection_Acknowledgement_Byte_link) back to the Receiver as soon as it is ready to receive the configuration.
+[Configuration](#Configuration_Format_link) next and sends a [connection acknowledgement byte](#Connection_Acknowledgement_Byte_link) as soon as it is ready to receive the configuration.

 Listening for a connection request byte [connection request byte](#Connection_Request_Byte_link) may time out, but can also continue until one was received.
 This behavior can be specified by the implementation of the Sender.

-[Fig. 3_en] (Sender sending a connection acknowledgement byte to the Receiver)

 ----
 #### <a name="Exchanging_The_Configuration_link"></a>Exchanging the configuration:

 ##### Receiver:
-When receiving the [connection acknowledgement](#Connection_Acknowledgement_Byte_link), the Receiver stops sending [connection request bytes](#Connection_Request_Byte_link) and listening for [connection acknowledgements](#Connection_Acknowledgement_Byte_link).
+As soon as the Receiver receives the [connection acknowledgement](#Connection_Acknowledgement_Byte_link), it stops sending [connection request bytes](#Connection_Request_Byte_link).

-It sends the configuration in the defined [Configuration Format](#Configuration_Format_link) and waits for either a [configuration acknowledgement byte](#Configuration_Acknowledgement_Byte_link) or a  [configuration error byte](#Configuration_Error_Byte_link).
+The Receiver builds and sends the configuration in the defined [Configuration Format](#Configuration_Format_link) and waits for either a [configuration acknowledgement byte](#Configuration_Acknowledgement_Byte_link) or a  [configuration error byte](#Configuration_Error_Byte_link).

-[Fig. 4_en] (Receiver sending configuration to Sender )

 ##### Sender:
-After sending the connection acknowledgement, the Sender starts listening for the  [configuration start byte](#Configuration_Start_Byte_link).\
+After sending the connection acknowledgement, the Sender starts listening for a [configuration start byte](#Configuration_Start_Byte_link).\
 This byte marks the start of the configuration.

-When receiving the start byte, the Sender proceeds by reading in the configuration as defined in the [Configuration Format](#Configuration_Format_link).
+When received, the Sender proceeds by reading in the configuration values as defined in the [Configuration Format](#Configuration_Format_link).

 If there was no configuration start byte received within a certain timeout, the Sender assumes that the connection is dead and aborts the connection process.

-When receiving the configuration, the Sender initializes everything necessary using the received configuration.
-As soon as the initialization is finished it sends an [configuration acknowledgement byte](#Configuration_Acknowledgement_Byte_link), indicating that it applied the configuration successfully.
+While receiving the configuration, as soon as the protocol version is received, the Sender compares it to a list of compatible protocol versions.
+If incompatible, the Sender sends a [configuration error byte](#Configuration_Error_Byte_link) and aborts the connection process.

-If the configuration could not be applied, it sends an [configuration error byte](#Configuration_Error_Byte_link) to the Receiver indicating that there was a problem while applying the configuration.
-Reasons for sending a [configuration error byte](#Configuration_Error_Byte_link) are:

-- incompatible protocol versions
-- malformed configuration received
-- configuration contains invalid values
-- an error occurred while applying the configuration

-[Fig. 5_en] (Sender applying configuration and sending configuration acknowledgement, Receiver waiting for configuration acknowledgement )

 #### <a name="Confirming_The_Configuration_link"></a>Confirming the configuration:

-##### Receiver:
-If a [configuration acknowledgement byte](#Configuration_Acknowledgement_Byte_link) is received, the Receiver sends an configuration acknowledgement back indicating that it is ready to receive Data and moves on to [Data Transmission](#Data_Transmission_link).

-If the Sender could not apply the configuration, a [configuration error byte](#Configuration_Error_Byte_link) will be received.
-In this case, the Receiver aborts the "connection" process and waits for a new connection attempt by starting at the [beginning](#Requesting_A_Connection_link) and sending new connection requests.

-If no configuration acknowledgement byte or configuration error byte was received within a certain timeout, the Receiver assumes that the connection is dead and aborts the "connection" process.
-It then starts at the [beginning](#Requesting_A_Connection_link) by sending new connection requests.

 ##### Sender:
-After sending a [configuration acknowledgement byte](#Configuration_Acknowledgement_Byte_link) to confirm the configuration, the Sender listens for a configuration acknowledgement byte from the Receiver.

-When the Sender receives a [configuration acknowledgement byte](#Configuration_Acknowledgement_Byte_link), the connection is established successfully and the devices are ready to move on to [Data Transmission](#Data_Transmission_link).

-[Fig. 2_en] (Overview of the connection process)
+After receiving the configuration successfully, the Sender applies and stores the configuration parameters.
+These parameters should be accessible by the user via the Senders API.

+If the configuration was received and applied successfully, the Sender sends a [configuration acknowledgement byte](#Configuration_Acknowledgement_Byte_link).